outerbounds/metaflowbot-jokes-action/README.md

 # Metaflow bot custom action (Tell me a joke)

-This repository is an example of a custom action for the Metaflowbot.
+This repository is an example of a custom action for the [Metaflow bot](https://github.com/outerbounds/metaflowbot).

 ## Installing this action